qiyuangong/Deep_Learning_Exercise/document/OpenVINO Inception_v3.md

 * `-b` batch size.
 We can use it to replace `input_shape` with `mo_tf.py`.
 Note that `-b` will encounter error on OpenVINO 2018 `benchmark_app`.

-* `-nireq`: Number of inference requests (threads) in parallel.
+* `-nireq`: Async only.
+Number of inference requests (threads) in parallel.
 It should be no larger than core number.

 * `-Czb`: required in `validation_app` and `calibration_tool`.
 "Zero is a background" flag.
 For models that use 0 as background, such as inception and mobilenet.

-## Prepare OpenVINO TensorFlow model
+## Prepare OpenVINO model

 ### Pre-pare inception_v3.pb and inception_v3.ckpb (optional)